-It is important to identify the type of company you are working with in managerial accounting.
+It is important to identify the type of company you are working within managerial accounting.
 Depending on the type of company, you will identify different costs and set up reports differently.
 There are three major types of companies we will deal with in this course:

 Service firms make up the largest business sector in the United States.
 Service companies are those that do not sell a physical product but instead provide services to their customers.
 Service firms include accounting firms, law firms, marketing firms, IT services firms, banks, dry cleaners, health care organizations, educational institutions and many other businesses we interact with on a daily basis.

-One major difference between service companies and the other two types is that service companies do not have cost of goods sold because there is no product being sold.
+One major difference between service companies and the other two types is that service companies do not have the cost of goods sold because there is no product being sold.
 Service firms also do not have inventory, also because no physical product is being sold.
-There many be direct costs associated with providing the service, but no physical product.
+There may be direct costs associated with providing the service, but no physical product.

 Merchandising companies are those which sell products but do not make products.
 Merchandising companies are broken up into two different types: retailers and wholesalers.